5

 The religious education program at Emmanuel Anglican College is known as 'Religious and Values Education' in the Primary School and 'Religion and Philosophy' in the Secondary School.
 These titles reflect the specific aims and objectives of the program at these different educational stages.

-The program has been developed to be authentic, relevant and meaningful for students, and enable them to:
+Our program has been developed to be authentic, relevant and meaningful for students and enables them to:

 • Acquire knowledge and understanding of Christianity, the example of Jesus Christ and other significant religious traditions;